Facials Can Be Fatal

-“Take a twisty mystery, and add a cast of amiable characters, a dash of family drama, and a pinch of South Florida during the holiday season–they all add up to the recipe for a delightful cozy!”—Lucy Burdette, bestselling author of the Key West Food Critic Mysteries
+“Take a twisty mystery, add a cast of amiable characters, a dash of family drama, and a pinch of South Florida during the holiday season—they all add up to the recipe for a delightful cozy!” —Lucy Burdette, bestselling author of the Key West Food Critic Mysteries

 “Marla and Dalton solve a mystery that includes pirates and shipwrecks off the Florida coast, and readers will be standing in line to get on this series as fast as possible.
-Marla and Dalton work extremely well together and are a whole lot of fun to read.
-This is one book in a series but is also a fantastic standalone for anyone who might not have met this couple before.”
+Marla and Dalton work extremely well together and are a whole lot of fun to read.”
 Mary Lignor, Suspense Magazine

 “The death of a philanthropist has Florida salon owner Marla Vail tearing her hair out… Marla needs Valerie’s death solved pronto so she can go back to planning her blended family’s joint Christmas-Hanukkah party and fending off their inquiries about when she and her new husband plan to have a baby.
 Routine poke-your-nose-where-it-doesn’t-belong fare, with results as expected.”
 Kirkus Reviews